-Any applicant who is denied a permit within three (3) working days after submission to the President - CEO or whose permit has been revoked may appeal in writing to the Authority Board.
+Any applicant who is denied a permit after submission to the Authority or whose permit has been revoked may appeal in writing, first to the President/CEO of the Authority, and then to the Authority Board if the applicant wishes to pursue the matter.
 The Authority Board, after a hearing at a time and place to be set by the Board at its next regular meeting after the date of filing of such appeal, shall either grant, deny, reinstate, or refuse to reinstate such permit.